 Take Action: Use this calculator to find out how much you can rent out your spare bedroom in your town.

-There you go, these are 7 great second income ideas you can get started with today.
+There you go, these are 7 great multiple income stream ideas you can start today.

-I hope after reading this article, you realize the importance of generating more income.
-Especially when that extra money comes from a secondary source of income.
-Having multiple income streams is the quickest path to wealth.
+I hope after reading this article, you realize the importance of generating multiple streams of income.
+Building multiple income streams is the quickest path to wealth.